X.400 Gateway APIIntegrating X.400 with other Messaging Services

 The Isode X.400 Gateway API is available for Java or as a simple 'C' programmatic interface to connect external messaging or telematic services to X.400.
 This API is suitable for aviation, military or EDI applications.
 This product was originally developed for the aviation industry and has features specifically designed for AMHS vendors building solutions for the aviation industry, in developing ground to ground applications that operate over AMHS, and for integrating AMHS applications with the AFTN network.

-Isode also provides a set of Isode specified extensions to this API, described in this document, to deal with two things:
+Isode also provides a set of Isode specified extensions to this API to deal with two things:

 - STANAG 4406 Military Messaging extensions to X.400.